haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 methods only when the data has some repeating patterns or correlation or some inherent orders.

-eg; When you see a different types of cat, you can identify it as cat, how’s that working, when you look at it objectively there are some underlying order in their pixels and behaviors, and our brain maps those patterns of light signals to cat.
+eg; When you see a different type of cat, you can identify it as cat, how’s that working, when you look at it objectively there are some underlying order in their pixels and behaviors, and our brain maps those patterns of light signals to cat.
 And you can apply this same analogy ( similar technique ) to our ML